 - Community program development and program success coaching

 - Multicultural competence, inclusive practice, and programming with limited resource audiences

 Autumn Guin earned an M.S. in Community Psychology in 2005 and a Ph.D. in 2020 from the Educational Research and Policy Analysis Program at NC State University with a Specialization in Educational Evaluation.
 Dr. Guin began work with NC State and North Carolina Cooperative Extension in 2006.
-She currently serves as an Instructor in the Youth, Family, and Community Sciences Graduate Program, as the Program Design & Evaluation Specialist for North Carolina 4-H’s Healthy Living and STEM Programs, and as a National Coach for the Children, Youth, and Families At-Risk Professional Development and Technical Assistance Center.
-She is a lifetime certified trainer for Ruby Payne’s Framework for Understanding Poverty, a program specifically designed to train educators to more effectively teach limited resource children.
+She currently serves as an Instructor in the Youth, Family, and Community Sciences Graduate Program, as the Program Design & Evaluation Specialist for North Carolina 4-H’s Healthy Living and STEM Programs, and as a National Coach and Evaluation Consultant for the Children, Youth, and Families At-Risk Professional Development and Technical Assistance Center.
+She is a lifetime certified trainer for Ruby Payne’s Framework for Understanding Poverty, a program specifically designed to train educators to more effectively teach children within limited-resource contexts.
 Mrs. Guin has more than 20 years of qualitative and quantitative research and evaluation experience.
 Areas of Expertise: Community program development; Mixed-methods formative, summative, and developmental evaluation; Youth and family development; Non-formal education; Program Success Coaching; Youth and family technological literacy; Multicultural competence and inclusive practice; Programming with limited resource youth and families; Adverse childhood experiences; Resilience; Grant-writing; and Professional Development for Educators

 Programs and Initiatives